Alistair Taylor – Hello Goodbye

 “I rang him at home to find out what was going on.
 George said, ‘I don’t want to be a Beatle’.
 In a panic, I went round to talk to him and George said he didn’t like all the pressure and the frenzy of the crowds and the fans.
 Thankfully, he came to his senses and the matter was never discussed again until they finished touring in 1966”.

-Brian was determined to get them a record deal, wasn’t he?
+Brian was determined to get the beatles a record deal, wasn’t he?

 “Oh yes.
 I remember seeing him at his desk crying.
 In the end, he virtually resorted to blackmail.
 NEMS was the biggest record retailer around, and so he threatened to withdraw his business”.